-Topics are inclusive ideas made up of many different keywords – all related to that topic.
-When creating content, think inclusive content about a topic that provides value to users.
+Topics are inclusive ideas of many different keywords related to that topic.
+So, when creating content, think of inclusive content about a topic that provides value to users.

-This is a huge shift that will be difficult for many to grasp but is vital to creating content users love, and which Google will reward.
+This is a massive shift that will be difficult for many to grasp but is vital to creating content users love and that Google will reward.

 2. Content Hierarchy Is Extremely Important

-Content hierarchy is defined as the visual and contextual structure of a piece of content.
+Content hierarchy is defined as a piece of content’s visual and contextual structure.

-Lack of a scannable/optimized content hierarchy is one of the biggest issues we see when doing content audits for websites.
+The lack of a scannable/optimized content hierarchy is one of the most significant issues when doing website content audits.

 Content comes in all different types and thus is consumed differently than most think.
 In the book Don’t Make Me Think, one of the most important takeaways about user behavior is that users don’t read content; they scan it – which makes page content structure, hierarchy, and visuals vitally important.
 Don’t believe us?